alisw/alibuild/docs/reference.markdown

   - `append_path`: same as `prepend_path` but paths are appended rather than prepended. **Notice this affects  only the environment of the dependent packages, not the current recipe.
     If you meant to set them for the current recipe, simply use export in the recipe itself.**.
-  - `requires`: a list of run-time and build-time dependency for the package.
-E.g.:
+  - `requires`: a list of run-time and build-time dependency for the package, *e.g.*:

+    ```yaml
     package: AliRoot
     requires:
       - ROOT
       ...
+    ```

     The specified dependencies will be built before building the given package.
     You can specify platform-specific dependencies by appending `:<regexp>` to the dependency name.
-Such a reqular expression will be matched against the architecture provided via `--architecture` and if it does not match it will not be included.
+Such a regular expression will be matched against the architecture provided via `--architecture`, and if it does not match, the requirement will not be included.
 For instance:

+    ```yaml
     package: AliRoot-test
     requires:
       - "igprof:(?!osx).*"
-        ...
+    ```

     will make sure that `IgProf` is only built on platforms whose name does not begin with `osx`.
   - `build_requires`: currently behaves just like `requires` with the exception that packages in this list are not included in the dependency graph produced by alideps.
-  - `force_rebuild`: set it to `true` to force re-running the build recipe.
+  - `force_rebuild`: set it to `true` to force re-running the build recipe every time you invoke alibuild on it.
   - `prefer_system_check`: a script which is used to determine whether or not the system equivalent of the package can be used.
 See also `prefer_system`.
 If the `--no-system` option is specified, our own